cvetomir-todorov/CecoChat/README.md

 * Chats
   - Indication for new messages
   - Review history at a random point in time
+* Users
+  - Registration and authentication
-* User profiles with full and public-only data
+  - Profiles with full and public-only data

 Check out [what next](docs/what-next.md) needs to be implemented.
 I appreciate all comments so feel free to use the `Discussions` tab.